 Quality PD Audit, with guidance from IRIS Connect:

 It was important to mention the concerns above, but none of the concerns expressed should in any way undermine the fundamental value of what has been accomplished with this work.
 For the first time, we have a framework of validated learning interactions against which to benchmark PD provision.
-With this in mind, IRIS Connect will shortly be sharing a PD auditing tool, informed by the Groups and Mechanisms identified in the EEF guidance.
+With this in mind, IRIS Connect will shortly be sharing a PD auditing tool for evaluating teacher professional development, informed by the Groups and Mechanisms identified in the EEF guidance.
 The tool will help providers establish whether their programmes are balanced and supported by effective mechanisms.
 It will enable school leaders to get a holistic view of their PD by surveying staff on their learning experiences and thereby identify gaps and opportunities to improve.
 Crucially the tool has a Pre / Post design, allowing providers to track the impact of reform over time and gain formative feedback as their provision evolves.

 To register for more information about this free PD service please click here.